YarikRevich/ObjectStorage/README.md

 An object storage with support of **S3** and without vendor limitations.

 Features:
-* Easy-to-use well-designed API
+* Has easy-to-use well-designed API
 * Ignores **S3** limitations(**file size** and **performance**) making interaction with storage vendors seamless
-* Opportunity to work with different vendors using the same **ObjectStorage** instance
+* Provides opportunity to work with different vendors using the same **ObjectStorage** instance
-* Data processing optimizations
-* Excessive monitoring opportunities
+* Has integrated data processing optimizations and excessive monitoring opportunities
-* Configurable data backups per vendor in the same workspace
+* Provides configurable data backups per vendor in the same workspace
 * Makes user interaction similar to filesystem

 !
 A mapping of file system to external vendor providers.